intel/llvm/sycl/doc/design/VirtualFunctions.md

 extra actions to link several device images together to ensure that the kernel can be executed.

-Algorithm for discovery of device images which has to be linked:
-- if device image has property "calls-virtual-functions-set=A,B,...,N" on it, then all device images with "virtual-functions-set" property equal to "A", "B", ..., "N" are taken to be linked with the initial device image;
+Let's say that a submitted kernel is from device image that has property "uses-virtual-functions-set=A,B,...,N" on it, then the following other device images are linked together with it:
-- if device image has property "creates-virtual-functions-set=A,B,...,N" on it, then for each device image with "virtual-functions-set" property equal to "A", "B", ..., "N" and *without* "dummy-image=1" property on it:
+- all device images with "virtual-functions-set" property equal to "A", "B", ..., "N" and *without* "dummy-image=1" property on it:
-  - if that device image is compatible with device, it is taken to be linked with the initial device image;
+  - if that device image is compatible with a device, it is taken to be linked with the initial device image;
   - otherwise, runtime looks for a device image with the same "virtual-functions-set" property, but *with* "dummy-image=1" property on it and takes that device image to be linked with the initial device image;
+- all other device images with "uses-virtual-functions-set" property equal to "A", "B", ..., "N" if they are compatible with a device.
+Note that this triggers further recursive search for device images that should be linked together, i.e. runtime should keep track of which device images have already been looked at to avoid entering an infinite recursion;

 Produced list of device images is then linked together and used to enqueue a kernel.